camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 title = "The (Re-)Emergence of Workflow Automation"
 +++

-This is the blog post version of the keynote I gave at CamundaCon 2018.
-It consists of these basic statements:
+This blog post is based on the keynote I presented at CamundaCon 2018.
+It covers these four points:

 * We’re all turning into technology companies.
 * Digital Transformation relies on Business Process Automation (BPA).
 * BPA is a technology puzzle that suits <u>your</u> business.
 * Workflow automation is always one piece of that puzzle.

-I am going to explain these statements, and how I see Camunda contributing to this general development.
+I am going to elaborate on each point and describe how I see Camunda contributing to this general development.

 # We’re all turning into technology companies